PiotrekGa/PiotrekGa.github.io/_posts/2019-03-22-Pruned-Cross-Validation.md

 published: true
 ---
 ## 2019-03-22 Pruned Cross Validation for hyperparameter optimization
-_The new technique's motivation, design and implementation_
+_The new technique's motivation, design, and implementation_

 ### Introduction